Tim Kinsella: Joan of Arc

-Discography

 Owls

 Owls is an indie rock band from Chicago, Illinois.
 The band was formed by the original lineup of seminal experimental indie rock band Cap'n Jazz soon after its second breakup (the first came in 1994); Cap'n Jazz guitarist Davey Von Bohlen, who played in the band's second incarnation, had gone on to found, and was now playing in The Promise Ring.
-The band's lineup consisted of brothers Tim Kinsella and Mike Kinsella (on vocals and drums, respectively), along with guitarist Victor Villareal and bassist Sam Zurick.
+The band's lineup consisted of brothers Tim Kinsella and Mike Kinsella (on vocals and drums, respectively), along with guitarist Victor Villarreal and bassist Sam Zurick.
 Tim Kinsella and Zurick have also played together in Joan of Arc and Make Believe, and Villareal and Zurick have played together in the instrumental-rock Ghosts and Vodka.

 The band released an album, Owls, in 2001.
-Unfortunately, the band dissolved after one tour.
-Rumours circulated that this was largely due to the complications arising from guitarist Victor Villareal's heroin dependency.
+However, the band dissolved after one tour.
+Rumours circulated that this was largely due to the complications arising from guitarist Victor Villarreal's heroin dependency.
 When Mike Kinsella left to continue his solo project Owen and to play guitar for Maritime, he was replaced for a few live shows by Ryan Rapsys.

-The band did eventually get back together in 2012, and went on to tour and release a new album in 2014.
+The band did eventually get back together in 2012, and went on to tour and released a new album in 2014.

-Discography

 Friend/Enemy

 Friend/Enemy was formed in 2001 as the next in a series of projects fronted by Kinsella.
 The band's core members include Kinsella, Todd Mattei (also of Joan of Arc), and Jim Becker (Califone).
 Friend/Enemy can best be described as a loose folk-punk somewhere between T.V.
 Smith and Captain Beefheart.
 Kinsella's trademark postmodern beat poet routine takes a sharper, more adult turn and Becker adds a host of incidental noises including banjo, pedal steel, and percussion.
 The first release, 10 Songs, was recorded at the Slabb in Chicago and had a handful of the city's musical intelligentsia adding sounds.
 These included vocals by Caryn Culp (Plastic Crime Wave), keyboards by Andy Lansagan (the 90 Day Men), bass by Nick Macri (Euphone, Sunny Day Real Estate), piano by Azita Youssefi (Bride of No No), drums by Zach Hill (Hella), and bass by Sam Zurick (Joan of Arc, Owls).

 Everyoned

-Kinsella has participated in Everyoned, a supergroup which also includes members from Pigface, TV Pow, Joan of Arc, Town & Country, Revolting Cocks, and Central Falls.
+Kinsella has participated in Everyoned, a supergroup which also includes members from Joan of Arc, Pigface, TV Pow, Town & Country, Revolting Cocks, and Central Falls.